Afraz33/movie-webapp/README.md

  ```

 ## Access the app
-After containers have successfully been created and are running, you can access the app with this url on your device
+You can access the app with this url on your device.
 ```bash
 http://localhost:5000/
 ```